Mitigating Included- and Omitted-Variable Bias in Estimates of Disparate Impact: Discussion

 \section{Discussion}

-With our risk-adjusted regression, we have sought to develop a simple, intuitive test that addresses the most serious concerns of omitted- and included-variable bias in disparate impact studies.
+We have sought to develop a simple, intuitive framework for addressing the most serious concerns of included- and omitted-variable bias in disparate impact studies.
 On a detailed dataset of police stops, we found that these concerns are more than hypothetical possibilities.
-In particular, regressions that control for all available covariates---in line with common legal and statistical convention---can substantially skew estimates of discrimination.
+In particular, regressions that adjust for all available covariates---in line with common legal and statistical convention---can substantially skew estimates of disparate impact.